6 things to do with a leftover pumpkin

 - Pumpkin bread

-Southern Living lists 47 pumpkin recipes you can make, most of them include an actual pumpkin.
+Southern Living lists 47 pumpkin recipes you can make, and most of them include an actual pumpkin.

 4. Drink it